jspm/generator/README.md

 npm install @jspm/generator
 ```

-Note that `@jspm/generator` only ships as an [ES module](https://nodejs.org/dist/latest-v19.x/docs/api/esm.html), so to use it in Node.js you will either have to add `"type": "module"` to your `package.json`, or add a `.mjs` extension to the importing file.
+Note that `@jspm/generator` only ships as [ESM](https://nodejs.org/dist/latest-v19.x/docs/api/esm.html), so to use it in Node.js you will either have to add `"type": "module"` to your `package.json`, or add a `.mjs` extension to the importing file.
 See the [Node.js documentation](https://nodejs.org/dist/latest-v19.x/docs/api/esm.html#enabling) for details.

 * **Deno / Browser:**